hidecode221b/EPICS/macos.md

 - install homebrew https://brew.sh/
 - install Xcode from AppStore

-After installation, `sudo xcodebuild -license` with password and `agree` in the license
+After installation, `sudo xcodebuild -license` with password and `agree` in the license of Xcode.

 ```
 brew install make